daisukeiot/InnovateFPGA2021/SaaS-Deploy.md

     ![PaaS04](images/SaaS-04.png)

-1. Open a new browser tab to access your solution
+1. Open a new browser tab to access your new IoT Central application

     ![SaaS05](images/SaaS-05.png)